Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: Sensitivity analysis based on a difference-type sensitivity parameter

 A simple SMD-based assumption is

-The denominator here is an ``average'' standard deviation: the quadratic mean of $\sigma_{01}$ and $\sigma_{00}$ (the within-stratum conditional standard deviations of $Y_0$).
-This standard deviation scale helps in selecting a range for $\eta$ (and users can tap into intuition about SMDs from other contexts \footnote{SMDs have been used, e.g., to represent the size of a treatment effect in unit-free terms (where they are commonly known as \mbox{Cohen's $d$} \citep{cohen1988StatisticalPowerAnalysis}), or to measure how the exposed and unexposed groups in an observational study differ with respect to the distribution of covariates \citep{stuart2010MatchingMethodsCausal}.}). $\eta=0$ recovers the PI case; $\eta=\pm 1$ indicates a substantial difference between compliers and noncompliers with respect to the outcome under control.
+The denominator here is an ``average'' standard deviation: the quadratic mean of $\sigma_{01}(X)$ and $\sigma_{00}(X)$ (the within-stratum conditional standard deviations of $Y_0$).
+This standard deviation scale helps in selecting a range for $\eta$ and users can tap into intuition about SMDs from other contexts (e.g., measuring effect size\cite{cohen1988StatisticalPowerAnalysis} or covariate imbalance\cite{stuart2010MatchingMethodsCausal}). $\eta=0$ recovers the PI case; $\eta=\pm 1$ indicates a substantial complier-noncomplier difference in the outcome under control.

 Inconveniently, A4-SMD combined with A0-A2 only partially identifies $\mu_{0c}(X)$.
-For a simple sensitivity analysis, we consider the stronger assumption below, which supplements A4-SMD with an equal variance assumption.
+For a simple sensitivity analysis, we consider the stronger assumption below, which supplements A4-SMD with an equal variance assumption: